adrianmusante/docker-sonarqube/README.md

 The repository includes an example [`docker-compose.yml`](https://github.com/adrianmusante/docker-sonarqube/blob/main/docker-compose.example.yml) file that shows how to run SonarQube with a PostgreSQL database using official [PostgreSQL Docker image](https://hub.docker.com/_/postgres) via [Docker Compose](https://docs.docker.com/compose/).

 The SonarQube instance will be accessible at `http://localhost:9000` (or `http://<your-docker-host-ip>:9000` if you are not running Docker locally).
 The port can be changed by modifying the `ports` section of the `docker-compose.yml` file.
-Also, you can change port inside the container by setting the `SONARQUBE_PORT_NUMBER` environment variable (default: `9000`).
+Also, you can change port inside the container by setting the `SONARQUBE_PORT_NUMBER` environment variable.

 ### Environment variables

 When you start the SonarQube image, you can adjust the configuration of the instance by passing one or more environment variables either on the docker-compose file or on the `docker run` command line.
-If you want to add a new environment variable:

-- For docker-compose add the variable name and value under the application section in the [`docker-compose.yml`](https://github.com/adrianmusante/docker-sonarqube/blob/main/docker-compose.example.yml) file present in this repository:

-    ```yaml
-    sonarqube:
-      # ...
-      environment:
-        - USER_DEFINED_KEY=custom_value
-      # ...
-    ```

-- For manual execution add a `--env` option with each variable and value:

-    ```console
-    $ docker run -d --name sonarqube -p 80:9000 \
-      --env USER_DEFINED_KEY=custom_value \
-      --network sonarqube_network \
-      --volume /path/to/sonarqube-persistence:/sonarqube \
-      adrianmusante/sonarqube:latest
-    ```
+The following sections describe the available environment variables for configuring the SonarQube instance.

 #### Customizable environment variables